-In 1995, an animated movie from Japan was release to great critical acclaim.
-It has inspired the Wachowski's, spawned several sequels and television shows and is credited as being one of the movies to bring about a Japanime boom in the west.
-Two years later, a game was released on the PlayStation.
-Unlike it's cinematic counterpart, it eventually found itself amongst the residents of the Collection Chamber.
-Today, Ghost in the Shell the video game will once again be free.
+In 1995, an animated movie from Japan was released to great critical acclaim.
+It has since inspired the Wachowski's Matrix Trilogy, spawned several sequels and television shows and is credited as being one of the movies to bring about a Japanime boom in the west.
+Two years later, it was adapted into a video game exclusively for the PlayStation.
+Unlike its cinematic counterpart, it eventually found itself amongst the forgotten residents of the Collection Chamber.

-You control a Fuchikoma or 'think tank', destroying targets and navigating through each of the levels.
+You control a spider-like vehicle known as a Fuchikoma or 'think tank' as you destroy targets and navigate through each of the levels.
 You may be thinking "what's this spider-bot doing in a Ghost in the Shell game?".
-Well, a completely new story is told here, one that's based on the original Manga as opposed to the movie (even though the original animation studio and voice actors have created the impressively well-done cut scenes).
+Well, a completely new story is told here, one that's based on the original Manga as opposed to the movie (even though the original animation studio and voice actors have created the impressive all-new cut scenes).
 The tanks have a very satisfying control scheme and its a credit to the game and level design that you rarely get disorientated by the constantly shifting perspectives.

 So why did it end up in the Chamber's vaults?
-Perhaps the initial buzz around the movie had died down when it was released at the end of 1997 (mid 1998 in Europe).
-Perhaps it was the surprisingly average review scores at the time leading punters to the juggernauts that were Tomb Raider II or the PC's Quake II.
+Perhaps the initial buzz around the movie had died down when it was released at the end of 1997 (mid-1998 in Europe).
+Perhaps it was the surprisingly average review scores at the time leading punters to the current juggernaut sequels that were Tomb Raider II or Quake II on the PC.
 Either way, I believe time has treated this game kinder than many other games at the time with higher scores.
-The graphics are simple yet agelessly functional, the control scheme it tight and responsive and the level designs are varied and inventive.
+The graphics are simple yet agelessly functional, the control scheme is tight and responsive and the level designs are varied and inventive.
 It is definitely a game that you should check out.

 To download the game, follow the link below.
 This custom installer exclusive to The Collection Chamber uses Retroarch with a Mednafen_PSX core to emulate it on PCs.
 Keyboard controls are mapped to my preferred optimal specifications.
-XBox 360 controllers supported.
+Xbox 360 controllers supported.
 Manual included.
-Tested on Windows 7.
+Tested on Windows 7 and Windows 10.